 Research & Current Projects

 My research focuses on marine ecology and conservation.
 I’m particularly interested on the ecological impacts of climate change and the conservation of the world’s algal forests and seagrass meadows, which are increasingly under threat.
-I have worked in tropical coral reefs and temperate ecosystems from around the world (Mediterranean Sea, Atlantic, Indian and Pacific oceans) and much of my research is experimental and takes place underwater.
+I have worked in tropical coral reefs and temperate ecosystems from around the world (Mediterranean Sea, Atlantic, Indian and Pacific oceans) and much of my research takes place underwater and is experimental.

 CURRENT CORE PROJECTS:

 • Ocean warming and the tropicalisation of temperate marine ecosystems – This project investigates the causes of climate-mediated declines of algal forests.
 These seaweeds are the trees of our underwater world and support major fisheries and coastal recreation.
 This project provides innovative multidisciplinary training for postgraduate students in experimental marine ecology, advanced molecular microbiology and physical oceanography.

 Sydney Morning Herald - Climate-driven migration of tropical fish linked to underwater deforestation